finos/FDC3/docs/intents/spec.md

 ### Intent Name Prefixes

-Early versions of the FDC3 standard included 8 intents, which used one of two different prefixes.
-The two initial prefixes were `View___` and `Start___`.
-These are used to help define the behavior of the expected app when resolving the intent.
+Early versions of the FDC3 standard included 8 intents, which used one of two different prefixes ( `View___` and `Start___`) that are focused on UI interactions.
+The prefixes are used to help define the expected behavior of an app when resolving an intent with that prefix.
+The list of intent name prefixes was expanded in FDC3 2.0 to include prefixes that indicate that CRUD operations should be performed on data.

 #### `View___`